 Now you should also have a napkin when serving tea, so I cut a paper Dollie in half and folded it into a triangle.
 My first card is made using the Sweet Sorbet card base.
 I die-cut the teacup base in Basic White and the floral image in Sweet Sorbet card stock.
 Added a teabag and used the new Baker’s Twine for my bow.

 My second card uses the Parakeet Party card base.
 For this teacup, I used Garden Green for the base and Basic White for the floral image.
 The lemons were die-cut in Crushed Curry (tip: To create a darker color of the card stock – I ran the Crushed Curry ink pad over it).

 My last card uses the Orchid Oasis card base.
 I really like this color.
 I stamped the cup image with Orchid Oasis ink onto Basic White card stock and die-cut it out using the solid die.
 I stamped floral images on the “napkin” to fancy it up a little.

 So I think I would have made my Nana proud of how I have “served” tea on my three cards.
 Stay tuned for another post tomorrow as I continue my series of “Care for a Cuppa”.
 I will be showcasing two cards using the Faux Step Card technique.

 To shop for any or all the supplies I used on my cards, click on the image below to go to my online store.

-If you live in the United States and don’t a have Stampin’ Up! demonstrator, don’t hesitate to get in touch with me and I will be happy to help you with your crafting journey.
+If you reside in the United States and do not have a Stampin’ Up! demonstrator, don’t hesitate to get in touch with me at

-And if you would leave a comment, I highly appreciate it.
+If you could kindly leave a comment, I would greatly appreciate it.